teamLab Botanical Garden Osaka

 ┣Forest of Autonomous Resonating Life – Eucalyptus

-Squishy eggs increase in its number as you get deeper into the forest, elegantly integrating with the sound of nature and the refreshing scent of eucalyptus.
+As you walk from the Common Camelia Garden toward the Eucalyptus Forest, large egg-shaped objets d’art begins to surround you.
+These soft, squishy forms increase in number as you go deeper into the forest, naturally blending with the sound of nature and the refreshing scent of eucalyptus.

-Here’s a picture of the giant egg-shaped objets d’art with the moon in the backdrop.
+Here’s a picture of the giant egg-shaped objets d’art with the moon in the background.

-I love the balance between the dark shade of trees in the bright moonlight and the silhouette of a person in front of the glowing eggs.
+I love the balance here—the dark silhouettes of the trees against the bright moonlight, and the outline of a person standing in front of the glowing eggs.

-With those giant egg-shaped objets d’art, this area is a good spot for taking great pictures.
-Use the shadows of the trees and people, and I guarantee you will go home with some unique artistic pictures!
+With those oversized installations, this area is a great spot for photography.
+Using the shadows of the trees and people, you’re almost guaranteed to capture something unique and artistic before you leave!

 ┣Concrete and Abstract – Secondary Forest Entrance